yuchenliu15/color_reading_for_blinds/README.md

-"#Color reading for blind people"
+#Color reading for blind people